-The UPS (United Parcel Service) Commercial Invoice is a document used for shipping products across international borders originating from the United States.
-It contains identifying information on what is being shipped, the item(s) value, and any other information pertinent to the goods.
-The form contains sufficient information to provide customs agencies with an accurate picture of what is being shipped, so long the shipper completes the forms to their fullest extent.
+The UPS (United Parcel Service) Commercial Invoice is a document used for shipping products originating from the United States across international borders.
+It provides customs agencies with identifying information on what is being shipped, the value of the item(s), and other information relevant to the goods.

-Once the form has been downloaded, the entity shipping the goods will need to have a full understanding of the contents of what is being shipped.
-This includes knowing the following information regarding the item(s):
+Once the form has been downloaded, the entity shipping the goods will need to have a full understanding of the items being shipped.
+This includes the following information:

 - A detailed description of each good type